-1. Core Tenets
+Core Tenets

-The IDEA Public Schools ("IDEA") grading policy supports our mission of sending 100% of our scholars to and successfully through college, acknowledging that graduating from college is the single most effective anti-poverty strategy.
-The IDEA grading policy effectively evaluates student achievement, ensures equity across all schools, motivates and empowers students and is responsive to their context, signals an accurate level of mastery to all audiences, and prepares scholars' academic identities to succeed in the process of applying to colleges and universities.
-The grading policy is to be implemented in a non-discriminatory manner and applied equitably to all students, regardless of background or demographics, as IDEA does not discriminate in its educational program on the basis of sex, national origin, ethnicity, religion, disability, or any other legally protected characteristic.
+The IDEA Greater Cincinnati, Inc. ("IDEA Cincinnati") grading policy supports our mission of sending 100% of our scholars to and successfully through college, acknowledging that graduating from college is the single most effective anti-poverty strategy.
+The IDEA Cincinnati grading policy effectively evaluates student achievement, ensures equity across all schools, motivates and empowers students and is responsive to their context, signals an accurate level of mastery to all audiences, and prepares scholars' academic identities and college applications to succeed in the process of applying to colleges and universities.
+The grading policy is to be implemented in a non-discriminatory manner and applied equitably to all students, regardless of background or demographics, as IDEA Cincinnati does not discriminate in its educational program on the basis of sex, national origin, ethnicity, religion, disability, or any other legally-protected characteristic.

-IDEA's grading policy requires for grades to reflect the level of student mastery on grade-level work, including appropriate accommodations for students with disabilities whose individualized education programs ("IEP") require accommodations.
-IDEA's grading policy also provides campus leaders discretion to meet the unique needs of their students, while complying with the following standards:
+IDEA Cincinnati's grading policy requires for grades to reflect the level of student mastery on grade-level work, including appropriate accommodations for students with disabilities whose individualized education programs ("IEP") or Section 504 Plans require accommodations.
+IDEA Cincinnati's grading policy also provides campus leaders discretion to meet the unique needs of their students, while complying with the following standards:

-- a) classroom teachers must assign a grade that reflects a student's relative mastery of an assignment; - classroom teachers will not assign a minimum grade for an assignment without regard to the student's quality of work; and - c) students will be allowed a reasonable opportunity to make up or redo a class assignment or examination for which the student received a failing grade.
+- a) classroom teachers must assign a grade that reflects a student's relative mastery of an assignment; - b) classroom teachers will not assign a minimum grade for an assignment without regard to the student's quality of work; and - c) students will be allowed a reasonable opportunity to make-up or redo a class assignment or examination for which the student received a failing grade.

-2. Progress Reports
+Progress Reports